-SCADA security is a topic of increasing concern for network operators.
-SCADA systems monitor and control mission-critical equipment and infrastructure.
-It is important to prevent the unauthorized interception of this data or the malicious injection of bogus or harmful traffic.
+Supervisory Control and Data Acquisition (SCADA) security is a topic of increasing concern for network operators.
+SCADA systems monitor and control remote equipment, industrial processes, and critical infrastructure in real-time.
+It is important to prevent potential attackers from gaining access to your data or the malicious injection of bogus or harmful traffic.

 At individual sites, individual sensors collect values from inputs and outputs, which are referred to as SCADA points.
 These values are sent from individual sensors to the RTU (Remote Terminal Unit), which forwards these SCADA communications to the Human-Machine Interface (HMI), or master station.